-- We Olive is a retail shop and tasting spot at 1311 Park St., Paso Robles.
+- We Olive is a retail shop and tasting spot at 1311 Park St. in Paso Robles.
 They have a huge selection and friendly knowledgeable staff.
 Call (805) 239-7667.

 Enjoy fine dining

 Foodies are flocking to Paso Robles as fining dining is exploding on the local scene.
 Many offer fresh farm to table cuisine.
-Some of the best places to eat in Paso Robles include Artisan, Berry Hill Bistro (California bistro), Bistro Laurent (French), Buona Tavola (Northern Italian), Enoteca Restaurant (California bistro), Fish Gaucho (seafood), Goshi Japanese, Il Cortile (Northern Italian), Jaffa Cafe (Mediterranean), La Cosecha (South American), McPhee’s Grill (steakhouse), Mistura (Peruvian), Panolivo Family Bistro, Paso Robles Steakhouse, Thomas Hill Organics (California bistro), Yanagi Sushi & Grill, and Villa Creek (California bistro).
+Some of the best places to eat in Paso Robles include BL Brassiere (French), Buona Tavola (Northern Italian), Enoteca Restaurant (California bistro), Fish Gaucho (seafood), Goshi Japanese, Il Cortile (Northern Italian), Jaffa Cafe (Mediterranean), La Cosecha (South American), McPhee’s Grill (steakhouse), Paso Robles Steakhouse, Thomas Hill Organics (California bistro), and Yanagi Sushi & Grill.

-- Paso Robles Historical Society is a local archive and repository for records and other materials.
-The Paso Robles Historical Society is located at the historic Carnegie Library in the downtown city Park.
-Open every day but Wednesday, 10 a.m.-4 p.m.
-Free admission, (805) 238-4996.
+- Paso Robles History Museum is a local archive and repository for records and other materials.
+The Paso Robles History Museum is located at the historic Carnegie Library in the downtown City Park.
+Open every day but Tuesday and Wednesday, 11 a.m.- 3 p.m.
+Free admission, call (805) 238-4996.